Health Services Staff:

 Medicaton Request and Release Requirements

-- Medication will not be administered in school or during school-sponsored activities without a current year Med Request and Release form filled out properly and signed by legal parent or guardian.
+- Medication will not be administered in school or during school-sponsored activities without a current year Med Request and Release form filled out properly and signed by a legal parent or guardian.

 - Prescription and Over the Counter medication must be prescribed by a licensed physician/dentist, and permission is granted for verbal and/or written communication between the school staff and the prescribing physician/dentist regarding this medication.

-- Prescription medication must be brought to school in the current original container with pharmacy label intact.
-Label must have student’s name, name of medication, dosage and time to be given.
+- Prescription medication must be brought to school in the current original container with the pharmacy label intact.
+Label must have the student's name, name of medication, dosage and time to be given.
 If the medication is not properly labeled it will not be given.

-- OTC medication needs to be in new unopened box, with a doctor’s note.
+- OTC medication needs to be in a new unopened box, with a doctor’s note.
+Medication CAN NOT and WILL NOT be accepted in bags or envelopes.

-- At the end of the school year, any remaining medication must be picked up by the parent/guardian, on or before the last day of school or, the medication will be destroyed.
+- For student’s safety; the parent/guardian must bring the medication to the school.
+The school cannot send medications home with students.
+At the end of the school year, any remaining medication must be picked up by the parent/guardian, on or before the last day of school or, the medication will be destroyed.

 - The parent/guardian will promptly notify the school of any change or discontinuation of this medication and will provide the school with a new prescription bottle and physician order.
 Written or verbal changes from parent/guardian CAN NOT be accepted.